evxiong/mp3-album-formatter/README.md

 ## How to use

+### Prerequisites

+- All of the songs you want to update should belong to the same album and be directly contained in a single folder or ZIP. **No songs should be contained in nested folders.**
+- Song file names <!--and/or existing track name metadata--> should be close to (doesn't need to be exact) their track names listed on Apple Music -- this is so that the script can match files with the correct metadata.
+- The number of songs in the album folder must be <= the total number of tracks in the album.

 ### Setup

 1. `git clone` this repo
 2. `cd` into the folder
 3. run `pip install requirements.txt`

-### Prerequisites

-- The album folder should directly contain all of the songs in the album. **No songs should be contained in nested folders.** The album can be a ZIP file.
-- Currently, the album folder must contain the same number of songs listed on the album's Apple Music page.
-- Song file names <!--and/or existing track name metadata--> should be close to (doesn't need to be exact) their track names listed on Apple Music -- this is so that the script can match files with the correct metadata.

 ### Usage